Firecracker Developer Setup¶

 4. Configure¶

-Edit /etc/shed/server.yaml to configure credentials and extensions:
+Edit /etc/shed/server.yaml to configure mounts and extensions:

 name: my-server